-V. CLASSIFICATION USING SVM CLASSIFIER
+IV.
+CLASSIFICATION USING SVM CLASSIFIER

-Artificial neural network ensemble [1], Adaboost [15], ANN [11] and KNN [13] have been widely used for lesion classification.
+Artificial neural network ensemble [1], Adaboost [16] and KNN [14] have been widely used for lesion classification.
 Many factors influence classification performance, such as parameter settings, extracted features or feature combinations, and the quality of the experimental samples.
 On highly representative benign or malignant lesions, correct classification is easily achieved, yet on non-representative lesions, incorrect classifications often happen.
 Therefore, the difficult task is to achieve correct classification on non-representative lesions.
-Here, we describe a Support Vector Machine (SVM) classifier to achieve more accurate lesion classification results.
-SVM proposed by Vapnik [47] and Michal Antkowiak [49] was originally designed for classification and regression tasks, however later has expanded in another directions.
+Here, we describe SVM and ANN classifiers to achieve more accurate lesion classification results.
+SVM proposed by Vapnik [47] and Michal Antkowiak [50] was originally designed for classification and regression tasks, however later has expanded in another directions.
 Essence of SVM method is construction of optimal hyperplane, which can separate data from opposite classes using the biggest possible margin.
 Margin is a distance between optimal hyper-plane and a vector which lies closest to it.
 There can be many hyperplanes which can separate two classes, but with regard to optimal choice, the most interesting solution can be obtained by gaining the biggest possible margin.
-Optimal hyperplane should satisfy, where M is a margin and F(X) is defined as:
+Optimal hyperplane should satisfy,

-$$\frac{\mathbf{Y}{N}\mathbf{F}(\mathbf{X}{N})}{\|\mathbf{W}\|} \ge \mathsf{M} \quad \mathsf{N}=1,2,\ldots,\mathsf{n},\,[49] \tag{1}$$
+$$\frac{Y{N}F(X{N})}{\|W\|} \ge M \quad N=1,2,\dots,n, [50]$$ (1)